noahgibbs/madscience_octopress/source/index.markdown

 This software will save you many hours of (expensive) developer time.

 But don't buy yet!
 We're still getting a pilot class together!
-If you want into the pilot class, please subscribe to the mailing list below.
+If you want into the pilot class, please subscribe to the mailing list below &mdash; I'll look for pilot class members from that list.
+Thanks!

 Buy <s>now</s>later for: $99